 (Update 2017 – There is now more reason than ever to leave the USA.
 I would encourage all my readers with the means to consider this carefully, subject to the caveats below.
-But if the Mueller investigation is undermined or ignored, as I’m assuming it will, then the rule of law has been undermined.
+But if the Mueller investigation is undermined or ignored, as I’m assuming it will, then the rule of law will have been undermined.
 And that would be the real canary in the coal mine.)

 There are many considerations here: one’s age, occupation, income, family status, foreign language abilities, potential destination, etc. Clearly moving to Central Africa would be unwise but what about moving to a country notably better in terms of happiness?
 One could consult the UN’s World Happiness Report where the US was ranked #17 and move to a happier country like Denmark or Norway or Sweden.
 Or one might move to one of the most democratic countries as rated by the Democracy Index.
 (The happiness and democracy lists in large part overlap.)

 But it isn’t that simple.
 If one didn’t speak the language of the destination country then one would be isolated after moving there.
 So for our purposes let’s consider English-speaking developed countries, the kind that a US citizen would most likely consider like Canada, England, Ireland, Australia or New Zealand.
 Suppose you were a young married couple with a newborn considering such a move and you could get a job transfer to one of these countries.
 Would it be wise to do so?